-Attended a US High School for 4 years or more; or
+Attended a U.S. high school for four years or more; or

-Attended an accredited U.S. college or university or accredited college or university with English as medium of instruction in the last 2 years; or
+Attended an accredited U.S. college or university or accredited college or university with English as medium of instruction in the last two years; or

 Completion of ELS 112; or